ably/ably-ruby/README.md

 You can also view the [community reported Github issues](https://github.com/ably/ably-ruby/issues).

 To see what has changed in recent versions of Bundler, see the [CHANGELOG](CHANGELOG.md).

-## Contributing

-1. Fork it
-2. When pulling to local, make sure to also pull the `ably-common` repo (`git submodule init && git submodule update`)
-3. Create your feature branch (`git checkout -b my-new-feature`)
-4. Commit your changes (`git commit -am 'Add some feature'`)
-5. Ensure you have added suitable tests and the test suite is passing(`bundle exec rspec`)
-6. Push to the branch (`git push origin my-new-feature`)
-7. Create a new Pull Request